Porter Robinson discography

 The discography of American musician Porter Robinson consists of three studio albums, one remix album, three live albums, eight extended plays, one DJ mix, 33 singles, and 22 music videos.
 He first released music under Ekowraith in 2008, starting with "Booming Track".

 His debut EP, Spitfire, marked the artist's first entry into any music charts.
 Released on September 13, 2011, through OWSLA, the album reached the tenth position on the Heatseekers Albums and the eleventh position on the Dance/Electronic Albums charts, both from Billboard.
 In 2012, Robinson released "Language", his first single to chart, notably reaching the top 10 in three charts: in the UK, in the UK Dance singles, and in Scotland.
 The song also received gold certification in Australia.

 The following year, he released "Easy" with Mat Zo, which entered five charts and reached the seventh position on the UK Dance singles chart.
 In 2014, Robinson released his first studio album, Worlds, topping Billboards Dance Albums chart and reaching 18th place overall on Billboard 200.
 The album's four singles and two additional songs appeared on the Dance/Electronic Songs chart, with "Sad Machine" receiving gold certification in the United States.
-He also released two albums stemming from Worlds: Worlds Remixed and Worlds (Commentary).
+He also released the remix album Worlds Remixed.

 After a two-year hiatus, in 2016, the artist returned with the single "Shelter", featuring Madeon.
 This was Robinson's second certified release, getting gold in the United States.
 In 2017, he introduced the pseudonym Virtual Self, releasing a self-titled EP and two singles, "Eon Break" and "Ghost Voices".
 The latter entered the Belgium charts and received a Grammy Award for Best Dance Recording nomination in 2019.
 Robinson released his second studio album, Nurture, on April 23, 2021, topping the Dance/Electronic Albums chart, with all songs from the standard release entering the Dance/Electronic Songs chart.
-Robinson's third studio album, Smile! :D, was released on July 26, 2024.
+Robinson's third studio album, Smile! :D, was released on July 26, 2024, with singles including "Cheerleader" and "Knock Yourself Out XD".